HuaYuXiao/Mass-measurament-system/README.md

 12010508 Yuxiao Hua 12011827 Hongjing Tang

 In this project, we will build a mass measurement system based on Newton's second law.
-And implemented on Arduino UNO.
 For sake of the rule that strain transducers are not allowed, we decide to design a mass measurement system based on force pinciples.
+Our measuring range is from 50g to 750g.

+## Enviroment

+language: python
+protocal: Bluetooth

 ## Experiment setup